What is Windows Terminal?

 Background image support

 You can have background images and gifs inside your Windows Terminal window.
-Information on how to add background images to your profile can be found on the Profile settings page.
+Information on how to add background images to your profile can be found on the Profile - Appearance page.

 Command line arguments

 You can set Windows Terminal to launch in a specific configuration using command line arguments.
 You can specify which profile to open in a new tab, which folder directory should be selected, open the terminal with split window panes, and choose which tab should be in focus.

 For example, to open Windows Terminal from PowerShell with three panes, with the left pane running a Command Prompt profile and the right pane split between your PowerShell and your default profile running WSL, enter: